Jade Wexler, Ph.D.

 Alexandra Shelton, Ph.D.

-Dr. Alexandra Shelton’s work focuses on improving literacy outcomes for secondary students with mild disabilities, including mild intellectual disability and learning disabilities, via intensive intervention and teacher professional development and coaching.
-As a former high school special education teacher, Dr. Shelton served students with disabilities in the general and special education settings in English language arts, reading, math, and science.
+Dr. Alexandra Shelton is an Assistant Professor of Special Education at Johns Hopkins University School of Education.
+She is also a former Faculty Specialist of Special Education in the Department of Counseling, Higher Education, and Special Education at the University of Maryland.
+Dr. Shelton’s work focuses on improving literacy instruction and intervention for secondary students with reading difficulties and disabilities via intensive intervention and teacher professional development and coaching.
+Given these research interests, Dr. Shelton currently directs both the IES and OSEP AIM Coaching projects.
+As a former high school special education teacher, she served students in the general and special education settings in English language arts, reading, math, and science.

-Erin Hogan is a doctoral candidate at the University of Maryland.
-She is a former classroom teacher who is committed to challenging persistent achievement patterns by preparing teachers who recognize and respond to inequities in curriculum, assessment, and classroom management through the use of culturally responsive instruction.
+Dr. Erin Hogan is a postdoctoral fellow at The University of Texas at Austin.
+She is a former classroom teacher who is committed to challenging persistent achievement patterns by preparing teachers who recognize and respond to inequities in curriculum, assessment, and classroom management through the use of evidence-based, culturally responsive instruction.

 Blair Payne, BCBA